Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Here are some answers to frequently asked questions about liver cancer.

-A: The liver is the largest solid organ in the body.
-It weighs almost 3 pounds.
+The liver is the largest solid organ in the body.
 It is located behind the ribs on the right side of the body, under the right lung.
 It is important for many metabolic functions.

 The liver also makes albumin, a protein that helps the body balance fluids.
-The liver makes clotting factors, which help blood thicken or clot when a person is bleeding.
+The liver makes clotting factors.
+They help blood thicken or clot when a person is bleeding.
 Bile made in the liver is important for digesting food and for other bodily functions.

-A: Liver cancer is cancer that starts in the cells of the liver.
+Liver cancer is cancer that starts in the cells of the liver.
 It is not the same as cancers that start somewhere else in the body and then spread to the liver.
-Doctors call those cancers liver metastases.
+Healthcare providers call those cancers liver metastases (or secondary liver cancers).

 Liver cancer is rare in the United States and Europe.
 It is the most common form of cancer in some African and East Asian countries, though.
-There are 4 main kinds of liver cancers:
+There are several kinds of liver cancers:

-A: Liver cancer is rare in the United States.
-In 2013, the American Cancer Society estimates there will be 30,640 new cases of primary liver cancer, and 2,000 to 3,000 people will develop bile duct cancer.
+In 2016, the American Cancer Society estimates there will be 39,230 new cases of primary liver cancer, and 2,000 to 3,000 people will develop bile duct cancer.
 Men are more likely to get liver cancer than women.
 Liver cancer is more common in some African and East Asian countries than in North America and Europe.
 In some areas of Africa and Asia, it is the most common type of cancer.

-A: A person can have liver cancer for months or years before having symptoms of the disease.
-People do not usually show symptoms of liver cancer until the cancer grows large enough to push against other parts of the liver or against other organs in the abdomen.
+A person can have liver cancer for months or years before having symptoms of the disease.
+People do not usually show symptoms of liver cancer until the cancer grows large enough to push against other parts of the liver or against other organs in the stomach.